 Every email you send says something about you.
 If you talk about yourself all the time, people will unsubscribe.
-If your content looks like it was put together last minute—full of typos or broken links—your reputation will suffer.
+If your content looks like it was put together last minute—full of typos or broken links—your reputation and your email marketing strategy will suffer.

 The best email marketing content is:

 Defines what the reader needs to do next

 You can design a beautiful email, but it’s meaningless without a message that's relevant, well-written and captivates the reader.
 With almost 90% of B2B marketers using email marketing, you need some seriously good email copy to get ahead of the game.
 It can be your secret weapon to create emails that:

 Have a unique voice that is personal and relatable

 Share a product or service

 But to do that, your email content needs to be top-notch.
 That’s where we come in!
 We’ll show you our top content marketing tips to help you write emails that resonate.

 When you have something exciting to share, think about how it benefits your subscribers' lives first, and write from that perspective.
 After all, if you aren't able to connect with them and speak directly to their interests and pain points, they likely won't be interested in what you have to say.

 When it comes to writing effective email marketing content, there are three fundamental rules: